|

 Black Belt ( 7th

-Dan ), Shihan / Master Grade.
+Dan ), Shihan ( Master of Sport ).

-Certified by The
+Certified by : The

-Kickboxing Association
+Kickboxing Association.

 Kudo: ( Japanese